Naomi Waltham-Smith (Associate Professor)

 My second monograph, The Sound of Biopolitics (forthcoming with Fordham University Press for the Commonalities series), develops my interests in the role of sound and listening in the philosophical tradition from Plato to contemporary French thought.
 It examines how sound is imbricated in the politics of life as it is theorised in the thought of Derrida, Cixous, Agamben, and Malabou, exploring the ramifications for the politics of sound, listening, and voice today.

-Sound studies; continental philosophy; deconstruction; politics of listening; urban sound ecologies; environmental humanities; literary sound studies; sonic art and activism.
+Sound studies; recent French philosophy; politics of listening and democracy; urban sound ecologies; environmental humanities; literary sound studies; sonic art and activism.

 Prior to joining CIM in January 2019, I taught Music and Comparative Literature at the University of Pennsylvania (2012–2018).
 Before that, I held postdoctoral fellowships at City University and Indiana University, and taught at the University of Cambridge.
 I am a graduate of Selwyn College, Cambridge and King’s College London.